-- The results of prescribed examinations, and/or - Assessment of such essays, exercises, tests, reports, assignments and practical
+- The results of prescribed examinations, and/or - Assessments of essays, exercises, tests, reports, assignments and practicals and other forms of continuous assessment.

 The Bachelor of Pharmacy degree (BPharm) offered at Rhodes University grants access to an internship and professional competency evaluation.
-Internships can be completed in the community, hospital, industrial or academic setting.
+Internships can be completed in community, hospital, industrial or academic pharmacy setting.
 Interns are required to work at an accredited training site for at least twelve months, and are required to successfully complete the pre-registration exam and submit evidence of Continuing Professional Development (CPD).
 Successful completion of the internship is followed by registration as a Community Service Pharmacist (CSP), and working as a CSP in the public sector.
 Successful completion of the CSP year allows registration with the South African Pharmacy Council as a fully qualified pharmacist, which permits the applicants to practice the profession of pharmacy within the Republic of South Africa.

-The work of a registered pharmacist may be performed in the following sectors: manufacturing, wholesale, community, hospital, research, or academia.
+The work of a registered pharmacist may be performed in the following sectors: manufacturing, wholesale and distribution, community, hospital, research, or academia.